 Bartoszewski was arrested in Poland shortly after the end of the war and served 6 years in prison.
 After the end of the immediate Stalin era he was rehabilitated and worked as a historian and publicist.
 At the beginning of the 80s he joined the Solidarnosc – movement and was arrested again.
 Through the efforts of friends he was able to leave prison and lived in the West for the time being, including as a guest-professor in Munich.
 After the end of the communist regime, he served, among other things, as ambassador to Austria and state secretary.

-There are multilingual audio guides for the entire exhibition (included in the entrance fee), the multimedia displays are available in Polish and English.
+There are multilingual audio guides for the entire exhibition in Pan Tadeusz House (included in the entrance fee), the multimedia displays are available in Polish and English.
 It is advisable to have read at least something in the „Pan Tadeusz“ beforehand to get an impression of the history and time of its creation.
 The verse – epic in english translation is available here free of charge as an eBook.
-At the entrance there is a cloakroom, bags and luggage up to a 35l rucksack can be stored in lockers.
+At the entrance of the Pan Tadeusz House there is a cloakroom, bags and luggage up to a 35l rucksack can be stored in lockers.
 The house is handicapped accessible.
 If you want to make good use of the entire exhibition offer, you can easily plan a morning with 3-4 hours.

 The Century Hall and the Japanese Garden